-As demonstrated below, sites within the existing city limits would provide adequate sites to accommodate Gonzales' RHNA. lists the City of Gonzales' inventory of vacant and available housing sites in the 2015-2023 RHNA period and discusses realistic development capacity and environmental constraints for each site.
-Figure IV-4 shows the location of each vacant housing site listed in .
+As demonstrated below, sites within the existing city limits would provide adequate sites to accommodate Gonzales' RHNA.
+Error!
+Reference source not found.
+Table IV-19 lists the City of Gonzales' inventory of vacant and available housing sites in the 2015-2023 RHNA period and discusses realistic development capacity and environmental constraints for each site.
+Figure IV-4 shows the location of each vacant housing site listed in Table IV-19Error!
+Reference source not found..

-Site N APN C: (A-) 7 GP Danaita T I:4- D1 Environmental Constraints Name APN Size (Ac) Zoning GP Density Units Development Capacity Environmental Constraints Emer gency Shelte r 1 Rianda 020-055-021 0.25 MU MU Emergency Shelters are permitted by right in MU and MU-CC zoning districts.
+Site # Name APN Size (Ac) Zoning GP Density Units Development Capacity Environmental Constraints Emer gency Shelte r 1 1 Rianda 020-055-021 0.25 MU MU Emergency Shelters are permitted by right in MU and MU-CC zoning districts.
 2 Singh 020-074-003 0.17 MU MU Emergency Shelters are permitted by right in MU and MU-CC zoning districts.
-Subtotal 0.42 Extre emely Low, V ery Low, and Low v Income 3 НАМС 020-087-005 0.32 R-2 MDR 21 4 3 units now, redevelop to 7 units; this site contains 14,000 square feet of lot area.
-Existing multi-family projects in the City on similar lots average about 1 unit per 2,000 square feet of lot area and accounts for all setbacks, and the 2-story height limitation.
+Subtotal 0.42 Extre emely Low, V ery Low, and Low v Income 1 3 HAMC 020-087-005 0.32 R-2 MDR 21 4 story height limitation.
 This represents a density of about 21 units per acre.
-This may require some reduction in parking standards, and the City has provided this flexibility to affordable projects in the past.
-Assuming a similar yield for this site would result in 7units.
-The City works closely with HAMC, which owns the site, and HAMC has expressed an interest in redeveloping this site. currently developed.
+This may require some reduction in parking standards, and the City has provided this flexibility to The project site is in an urban setting and is currently developed.
 The site is flat with no environmental constraints and has street frontage and all utilities available.
+This infill project would qualify for a categorical exemption under CEQA.

-Site # Name APN Size (Ac) Zoning GP Density Units Development Capacity Environmental Constraints 4 НАМС 020-086-015 0.64 R-2 MDR 21 7 7 units now, redevelop to 14 units; this site contains 28,000 square feet of lot area.
-Existing multi-family projects in the City on similar lots average about 1 unit per 2,000 square feet of lot area and accounts for all setbacks and the 2-story height limitation.
+Site # Name APN Size (Ac) Zoning GP Density Units Development Capacity Environmental Constraints 4 НАМС 020-086-015 0.64 R-2 MDR 21 7 story height limitation.
 This represents a density of about 21 units per acre.
 This may require some reduction in parking standards, and the City has provided this flexibility to affordable projects in the past.
-Assuming a similar yield for this site would result in 14 units.
-The City works closely with HAMC, which owns the site, and HAMC has expressed an interest in redeveloping this site. currently developed.
-The site is flat with no significant environmental constraints and has street frontage, all utilities available, and alley access.
-5 НАМС 020-081-014 0.48 R-2 MDR 21 6 5 units now, redevelop to 11 units; this site contains 21,000 square feet of lot area.
-Existing multi-family projects in the City on similar lots average about 1 unit per 2,000 square feet of lot area and accounts for all setbacks and the 2-story height limitation.
+Assuming a The project site is in an urban setting and is currently developed.
+The site is flat with no significant environmental constraints and has street frontage, all utilities available, and alley 5 НАМС 020-081-014 0.48 R-2 MDR 21 6 story height limitation.
 This represents a density of about 21 units per acre.
 This may require some reduction in parking standards, and the City has provided this flexibility to affordable projects in the past.
-Assuming a similar yield for this site would result in 11 units.
-The City works closely with HAMC, which owns the site, and HAMC has expressed an interest in redeveloping this site. currently developed.
-The site is flat with no significant environmental constraints and has street frontage, all utilities available, and alley access.
+Assuming a The project site is in an urban setting and is currently developed.
+The site is flat with no significant environmental constraints and has street frontage, all utilities available, and alley